Rawrington/SkillDisplay/README.md

 ## Troubleshooting
 I have only tested and confirmed this working on the QT5.8.0 variant of OverlayProc with ACTWebSocket 1.3.3.9 so if you are having trouble please use these versions.

-If you find any strange bugs, please report to me on Discord `rawr.#6969` or on here
+If you find any strange bugs, please report to me on here or find me on the ACT FFXIV discord.

 ## Preview
 ![preview.png](./images/preview.png)